-New Book: The Syria Dilemma, Edited by Nader Hashemi & Danny Postel (MIT)
+The Syria Dilemma, edited by Nader Hashemi and Danny Postel (MIT Press, 2013)

 The current conflict in Syria has killed more than 100,000 people and displaced five million, yet most observers predict that the worst is still to come.
 For two years the international community has failed to take action.
 World leaders have repeatedly resolved not to let atrocities happen in plain view, but the legacy of the bloody and costly intervention in Iraq has left policymakers with little appetite for more military operations.
 So we find ourselves in the grip of a double burden: the urge to stop the bleeding in Syria, and the fear that attempting to do so would be Iraq redux.